In this role you will be responsible for the following:

 Our ideal candidate will have the following:

-- General knowledge of small tools and equipment.
+- General knowledge of small tools and equipment preferred.

 - A valid driver's license and insurable by the Chicago Horticultural Society is preferred but not required.

 *Chicago Botanic Garden requires all existing employees be fully COVID vaccinated by October 15, 2021; hires post this date must be fully vaccinated upon hire.*